WebKide/modmail-plugins/README.md

 on-message: not working, I'll fix it eventually ;P

-Starboard2: have to fix to it uses db correctly
+Starboard2: have to fix so it uses db correctly

 ✔ Translate: fully working, a very old cog from another abandoned project... rip